-Seeing these tips coming in every day is heart-wrenching.
-But we have hope, knowing our skilled counselors are supporting these kids.
-They’re also working directly with schools and law enforcement to intervene and save lives.
+Seeing these tips coming in every day can be heart-wrenching.
+But we have hope, knowing our skilled counselors are supporting these kids and working directly with schools and law enforcement to save lives.